koenry/Flask-PyTorch-Chatbot/README.md

 8. [Future Roadmap](#Future-Roadmap)

 # The Plan:
-1. Learn various NLP concepts stemming tokenization bag of words
+1. Learn various NLP concepts: Stemming, Tokenization, Bag of words
 2. Create train data
-3. Create a pytorch model train the model
+3. Create a pytorch model and train the model
-4. Save load model and implement the chat
+4. Save and load the model and implement the chat
 5. Implement front-end
 6. Fix bugs and Refactor the code
 7. Enable CORS policy, create a dockerfile for the server build